|

 electrical sizing orifices.

-The photographs showed that cells travelled always lenghthwise in the
+The photographs showed that erythrocytes travelled always lenghthwise in the

 quickly accelerating fluid stream through the orifice.

-Cell passing over the edges of the orifice entrance, as possible in
+Erythrocytes passing over the edges of the orifice entrance traverse

-electrical field strength, resulting in higher electrical pulse signals
+zones of elevated electrical field strength, resulting in higher electrical

-than cells passing through the center of the orifice.
-Focusing particles
+pulses than cells passing through the center of the orifice.
+Erythrocytes

 Spielman & Goren